-In Eq.
-5 we considered the intensity of the sinusoidal fringes.
-However, the nonlinearity of the luminance caused by the gamma effect of the digital camera and projector introduces significant harmonics that lead to errors in the phase determination [48-51].
+In Equation 5, we considered the intensity of the sinusoidal fringes.
+However, the nonlinearity of the luminance caused by the gamma effect of the digital camera and projector introduces significant harmonics that lead to errors in the phase determination [48]-[51].

-Considering the harmonics and indicating with H the highest significant harmonic order of the captured fringes, the Eq.
-5 can be rewritten as [52]:
+Considering the harmonics, and indicating with H the highest significant harmonic order of the captured fringes, Equation 5 can be rewritten as [52]